Munaf Patel: 2011 World Cup

 He was selected for the 2009 tour to Sri Lanka and played in the opening match.
 He bowled five wicketless overs for 32 runs.
 He then picked up a groin injury before the second match and was replaced in the squad by Lakshmipathy Balaji.

 He was brought back into the ODI squad for India's last preparatory series before the 2011 World Cup, with the series taking place in South Africa.
 After India were beaten in the first match, they made only 190 when M. S. Dhoni chose to bat first in the second match.
 However, Patel put in a Man of the Match performance to return personal best figures of 4/29 off nine overs, taking the final wicket of Wayne Parnell to lead India to a 1-run victory, India's first against South Africa in South Africa since 2003.
 He was eventually named in India's World Cup squad.
 In India's first World Cup match against Bangladesh, Patel took four wickets, albeit with India defending a comfortable 370 run target.
 In the match against England, Patel's catch off his own bowling to dismiss Kevin Pietersen broke up an opening partnership in a match which England and India would eventually tie.
 He played an important role in the India Pakistan semi-final match at Mohali where he performed well and also played in the finals of the World Cup.

 He last played for India on the 2011 tour of England.

+Coaching Career

+He was appointed as Bowling coach for GMR Group based owned Delhi Capitals for the 2025 IPL.
+In 2025, he was appointed the new bowling coach of the Major League Cricket (MLC) team, Seattle Orcas.